Dear friends,

 20th District

-SPRINGFIELD — To ensure state government agencies are more efficient, State Senator Graciela Guzmán is sponsoring legislation that would clarify the scope of the Department of Innovation and Technology.
+SPRINGFIELD — State government agencies may soon be more efficient, thanks to a measure led by State Senator Graciela Guzmán that would clarify the scope of the Department of Innovation and Technology that passed the Senate on Friday.